I-TECH-UW/OpenELIS-Global-2/docs/gsocstudentguide.md

 Welcome!
-Are you interested in working on a Google Summer of Code project with *OpenELIS*?
+Are you interested in working on a Google Summer of Code project with *OpenELIS Global*?
 We' want you to be a successful GSoC developer in our community so we've put together a few guidelines to answer some of your initial questions and help you understand what is expected of students before submitting a proposal, after being accepted, and during the coding period.
 See More on Google's [Student Guide](https://google.github.io/gsocguides/student/) !!! caution
     Only Students who meet both Google's Contributor [Eligibility Requirements](https://summerofcode.withgoogle.com/rules) and also follow our Guidelines will be Selected